axiaoxin/my-vimrc/readme.md

 open a file at the latest change position

 auto check PEP8 format when read or write a python script

+one key to format python code with PEP8

 run python script with virtualenv if there is a `$VIRTUAL_ENV`